Prince Alexander of the Netherlands: Declining health and death

-Disbrowe later commented on the prince's declining state of health: "Prince Alexander, a very fine young man, born in 1818, was evidently failing in health.
+For a long time the consensus among historians has been that Alexander never fully recovered from the accident he was involved in at a young age.
+During a storm in November 1836, 18-year-old Alexander was hit by a falling tree, which knocked him unconscious and pinned him to the forest floor.
+He sustained a bruised chest and a serious concussion, which for a while caused great alarm at court.
+Alexander's resulting frail constitution was supposed to have left him vulnerable to pulmonary tuberculosis, which caused him to steadily waste away until he died at the age of 29.
+One of the most commonly cited sources is Charlotte Disbrowe, daughter of the British diplomat sir Edward Cromwell Disbrowe, who wrote over 50 years after Alexander’s death: "Prince Alexander, a very fine young man, born in 1818, was evidently failing in health.
 Whether he had been injured in any way by the tree that fell on him, or whether he had done harm to himself by trying to reduce himself to jockey weight, I know not, but he was six feet four inches in height, the latter experience would have needed vigorous treatment.
 Often when dancing with him I noticed how breathless he was, and how the perspiration stood out in beads on his forehead, and I wished I had the courage to beg him to stop."